jbrudvik/yahooscraper/README.md

 the URL of the page represented by the module.
 In cases where the module represents a set of URLs, this function takes parameters.

+Finally, some modules also include a `headers()` function, which returns a dict of HTTP headers necessary to load the expected version of the page.
+Without these headers, the scraping functions may not work correctly.

 If the data is not found, `None` is returned.
 Or, in cases where an iterable should be returned, an empty iterable may be returned.